Chat with us, powered by LiveChat

 This morning we will drive through picturesque Île d’Orléans.
 These country roads are full of history, old architecture and pastoral landscapes—truly a regional jewel!
 We will visit a historic home and the Bilodeau Orchard where cider making is an art form passed down through generations.
 The afternoon is at leisure to explore Old Québec’s enchanting streets, boutiques and museums—all within walking distance of our hotel.

-A short drive takes us first to Montmorency Falls—a magnificent cascade 100 feet higher than Niagara!
-Then we discover New France Route, one of North America’s oldest roads, and visit the Sainte-Anne-de-Beaupré Basilica overlooking the St. Lawrence.
-We continue through the mountains and the beautiful Charlevoix region to Baie-Saint-Paul—a charming little town of artisans nestled in a valley.
+A short drive takes us first to Montmorency Falls— a magnificent cascade 100 feet higher than Niagara!
+Then, for what may be the highlight of the tour, we board a train that will take us along the St. Lawrence River up to Baie Saint-Paul—a charming little town of artisans nestled in a valley.
 Here we will have some free time to visit the many art galleries in town and enjoy lunch at one of the quaint bistros.
-We end our scenic journey to our final destination, Tadoussac at the mouth of the Saguenay Fjord.
+We end our scenic journey in Tadoussac at the mouth of the Saguenay Fjord.

 Today we enjoy another tour highlight—a whale-watching cruise on the magnificent St. Lawrence River, renowned for its large concentration of resident belugas and rorqual whales.
 The afternoon will be at leisure to take in the beauty of the site, stroll on the beach or one of the picturesque walking trails by our hotel, or perhaps visit the Marine Mammal Interpretation Centre.